Many shipyards build sections, but very few build blocks.

 The dock is where the mounting begins.
 Piece by piece, we assemble the vessel of 5 to 7 blocks in one of our mega-docks.
 Thanks to our powerful portal crane, this type of building is very effective.
 Spanning 157 m, it can reach all the relevant halls and docks of our yard.

 We complete the remaining welding and coating jobs.
-After this, we close the hull and begin the final outfitting phase.
+We close the hull and begin the final outfitting phase.